teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; Binary diff specification.
     BinaryDiff = {
+        ; This is version 1.
+        v : 1,
         ; optionally, a diff can say what different digests ; of the document should be before and after it is applied.
         ? digest : { DigestAlgorithm =>